3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Conclusion

 \section{Conclusion}

-In this work, we introduce 3D Gaussian Splatting (3DGS) into 3D Object Detection (3DOD) for the first time.
-We propose 3DGS-DET, a novel approach that leverages Boundary Guidance and Box-Focused Sampling to enhance 3DGS for 3DOD.
-Our method effectively addresses the inherent challenges of 3DGS in 3D object detection by improving spatial distribution and reducing background noise.
-By incorporating 2D Boundary Guidance, we achieve clearer differentiation between objects and background, while Box-Focused Sampling retains more object points and minimizes background noise.
-Our method demonstrates significant improvements, with gains of +5.6 on mAP@0.25 and +3.7 on mAP@0.5 over the basic pipeline.
-It also outperforms state-of-the-art NeRF-based methods, achieving +6.6 on mAP@0.25 and +8.1 on mAP@0.5 on the ScanNet dataset, and an impressive +31.5 on mAP@0.25 on the ARKITScenes dataset.
-These results underscore the effectiveness and superiority of our designs.
+In this work, we introduce 3DGS into indoor 3D Object Detection~(3DOD) for the first time and propose 3DGS-DET, a novel approach that leverages Boundary Guidance and Box-Focused Sampling to enhance 3DGS for indoor 3DOD.
+Our method addresses 3DGS challenges by improving spatial distribution and reducing background noise.
+With 2D Boundary Guidance, we achieve clearer object-background differentiation, while Box-Focused Sampling retains more object points and suppresses noise.
+3DGS-DET significantly outperforms state-of-the-art methods.